-A General Meeting may also be requested by one or more shareholders who together represent a minimum of 10% of the Company's share capital.
-Shareholders who represent shares with a par value of CHF 1 million may submit a written request for an item to be added to the agenda.
-Such requests must be submitted to the Board of Directors a minimum of 45 days prior to the General Meeting, in writing and indicating the motions.
+A General Meeting may also be requested by one or more shareholders who together hold at least 5% of the Company's share capital or votes.
+One or more Shareholders who together hold at least 0.5% of the Company's share capital or votes, may submit a written request for an item to be added to the agenda or a proposal relating to an agenda item.
+Such requests must be submitted to the Board of Directors a minimum of 45 days prior to the General Meeting, in writing and indicating the agenda item and the motions.